Fortville with Kids | 10+ Family Friendly Things to do in Hancock County

 10728 S 700 West

 One of the only U-pick blackberry farms resides in Fortville.
-At Wild Blackberry Farms the season starts in July and usually lasts through September.
-Picking is best in the cooler, early morning hours so the farm is currently only open in the days early hours.
-The berries are plump and juicy and more than a couple of varieties can be found throughout the season so we usually visit more than once a year.
+At Wild Blackberry Farms, the season starts in July and usually lasts through September.
+Picking is best in the cooler, early morning hours, so the farm is currently only open in the days early hours.
+The berries are plump and juicy, and more than a couple of varieties can be found throughout the season; for this reason, we usually visit more than once a year.
 The farm also hosts an array of public events like its Annual Blackberry Festival!

 Fortville-Vernon Township Public Library